mlk3000/COMP7705/index.md

 - Analyzed existing Trading Agent implementations:
 Investigated other trading agent practices to evaluate their effectiveness and gather ideas for our own system.

+### Works done by Lin Xingyan

+- Integrated Algogene US Stock Data: Incorporated and refined the use of Algogene's core OHLCV data for US equities.

+- Optimized Data Sourcing: Strategically allocated data acquisition, leveraging Algogene for its intraday granularities while complementing with yFinance for broader financial data.

+- Enhanced Macro News Agent: Extended the agent's capabilities through the integration and refinement of Algogene's macro news API.
+---
 ## Third Update 6/16 (After the Interium Report)

 ### Works done by Yang Runzhuo